 All K-5 teachers share common planning time and meet several times per week developing lesson plans and solving pedagogical issues in the classroom.
 In Grades 6,7 & 8, the master schedule contains common planning for all teachers by content area.
 The middle school teachers use the time to exchange ideas and discuss vertical alignment issues related to each subject area.
 In addition, the entire faculty meets 2 times per month to discuss district related issues and build teacher capacity.
+The 2nd faculty meeting of each month is dedicated to team building activities designed to encourage communication and build collegiality.
 The International Baccalaureate Coordinators utilize Wednesday Early release days to plan vertically across grade levels and horizontally across subject areas.